Nuclear Reactor Laboratory

 A wide variety of sample irradiation facilities is available in the MITR, with fast (E>0.1 MeV) and thermal neutron fluxes up to 1.3x1014 and 5x1013 n/cm2-s.
 These include temperature-controlled in-pile facilities, a neutron diffractometer, pneumatic rabbits for short-term irradiations and neutron activation analysis, and other irradiation and beam ports.
 A new, large-volume irradiation space is being developed and is scheduled to come online in the next year.
 This will provide a cubic meter of irradiation volume with a peak total flux of about 2x1012 n/cm2-s.

-Undergraduates can be involved in the operation of the reactor by completing the reactor operator training program, which can lead to being employed part-time by the NRL as an NRC-licensed reactor operator.
+Undergraduates can be involved in the operation of the reactor by completing the reactor operator training program, and earning a Nuclear Reactor Regulatory Commission reactor operator license.
 They can also participate in reactor research activities through the Undergraduate Research Opportunities Program (UROP) or through special projects or senior theses.
 In addition, graduate thesis research can be carried out in the various research areas mentioned above.